Our Services

 Countries:

-Methodology: 90 minute focus groups at Central Location
+Methodology: 45 minute In-depth Interviews at a Central Location

 human factors and UX studies